Posts

 Image

-For years, Lagos State has acknowledged a difficult truth: the city is growing faster than government alone can plan, fund, and service.
+For years, Lagos State has acknowledged a difficult truth: the city is growing faster than the government alone can plan, fund, and service.
 Infrastructure gaps, housing shortages, and urban sprawl have forced a quiet reordering of roles.
 Today, cooperative societies are stepping into a much larger role than before: moving beyond buying housing units to funding and shaping entire developments .
 Cooperative societies have long been participants in Lagos’s housing market, largely as bulk buyers of homes for their members.
 What has changed is how deeply they are now embedded in the development process .
 Across Lagos, especially along the Lekki–Epe corridor, cooperative-backed capital is funding roads, power, drainage, housing, and even entire city-scale developments.
 The result is an uncomfortable but necessary question: Are cooperative societies beginning to challenge the government’s traditional role in Lagos’s urban development?
-Aerial view of Lagos real estate growth in the Lek...
+Aerial view of Lagos real estate growth in the...

 Metro Smart City Lagos: A New Contender in the City’s Real‑Estate Future Explained